mapbox/cfn-config/README.md

     -f, --force             perform a create/update/delete command without any prompting, accepting all defaults
-    -e, --extended          display resource details with the info command
+    -e, --extended          display resource details with the info command -x, --expand            Add CAPABILITY_AUTO_EXPAND to the changeset capabilities.
+                            This allows transformation macros to be expanded on stack creation or update.
 ```

 ## JavaScript Installation